 The Constitution of the United States is an inspired document that has proven to be remarkably effective, resilient and adaptable for more than two centuries of existence.
 It protects individual rights and guarantees personal freedom.
-It was established by exceptionally visionary leaders who analyzed all forms of government, who built upon decades of knowledge and understanding of the world to craft a timeless document that future generations could depend upon.
+It was established by exceptionally visionary leaders who analyzed all forms of government, who built upon decades of knowledge and understanding of the world to craft a timeless document upon which future generations could depend.
 The amendments to the constitution keep the document as pertinent today and as timeless as the founders intended.

 Some people believe the Constitution is outdated and should be ignored.
 Others believe it is merely a guideline that should be interpreted broadly to align with current social norms.
 Unelected judges are undermining the basic principles of the Constitution by creating new “constitutional rights” from the bench or ignoring clearly defined limits on government power.